jingyuan-zhu01/jingyuan-zhu01.github.io/_pages/about.md

 ---
-layout: page
+permalink: /
-title: About Me
+title: "About me"
+author_profile: true
+redirect_from:
-permalink: /about/
+  - /about/
+  - /about.html
 ---

 Hi!
 My name is Jingyuan Zhu, or in Chinese, “朱敬渊”.
 I recently graduated with a Master’s degree in Mathematics and Applications from Paris-Saclay University.